 A law unto himself, scared of nobody and the object of fear by everybody, Dighe bows only to one man.
 After he loses a local election because of cross-voting by one of his workers, his phone rings.
 It’s a call from Matoshree, Bal Thackeray’s residence.
 Dighe is visibly nervous and stammers while talking to Thackeray (played by Makarand Padhye).

-The senior leader is shown to be extremely find of Dighe.
+The senior leader is shown to be extremely fond of Dighe.
 When Dighe insists on selecting his own candidate to represent Thane in the state Legislative Assembly, Thackeray smoothly brushes him aside but doesn’t punish him for his defiance.

 Dighe’s regard for Thackeray is absolute.
 He washes Thackeray’s feet on Guru Purnima, the day students venerate their teachers.
 Dighe’s own feet are washed in turn by Eknath Shinde.